yugabyte/yb-tools/querymonitor/README.md

 # querymonitor

 ## Synopsis
-Runs (as a daemon) and periodically collects live query info into csv (.gz) files.
+Runs (as a daemon) and periodically collects live query info into mime-encoded csv (.gz) files.
 Personably Identifyable information (PII) can be removed from each query by truncating the WHERE clause.
-Built-in --ANALYZE mode.
+Built-in --ANALYZE mode will analyze the generated file.

-These are suitable for offline analysis to obtain:
+The data collected is suitable for offline analysis to obtain:
 * Statement level response times AKA slow queries
 * Node response times & volumes
 * system behaviour by time